filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 The new onboarding method `ProveCommitSectorsNI` is restricted to CC-sectors.
 We decided for this design for the following reasons:
 1. We believe that the main users of NI-PoRep will be SaaS Providers, which will use NI-PoRep for CC sectors anyway.
 In the SaaS scenario, the flow where the SP ships the data over to an SaaS Provider and then gets back the sealed data (replica) seems more complex (and therefore more expensive in practice) than the flow where the SaaS Provider distributes CC sectors and then the SP can snap the data later.
 This should be especially true after [FIP0082](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0082.md) (SuperSnap) will be deployed in the network.
 2. We think that restricting the new onboarding method to CC sectors can simplify the storage pipeline for Filecoin.
-Currently, there are quite few different flows for onboarding data; having such diversity (ie, complexity) can be a source of risk and can slow down protocol development.
-If NI-PoRep (restricted to C sectors) will be widely adopted, we may be allowed to consider the "CC+Snap" flow as the standard for Filecoin and deprecate older onboarding methods.
-Note that beyond simplified pipeline, the "CC+Snap" flow allows for the possibility of new features.
-For a sector that is onboarded as CC, we have the `SectorKey` proved on chain this means we can support re-snap (sector data to be replaced more than once) and proof-of-access to unsealed copy protocols.
+Currently, there are quite a few different flows for onboarding data; having such diversity (ie, complexity) can be a source of risk and can slow down protocol development.
+If NI-PoRep (restricted to CC sectors) is widely adopted, we may come to consider the "CC+Snap" flow as the standard and deprecate older onboarding methods.
+Note that beyond a simplified pipeline, the "CC+Snap" flow allows for the possibility of new features.
+For a sector that is onboarded as CC, we have the `SectorKey` proved on-chain, meaning we can support re-snap (sector data to be replaced more than once) and proof-of-access to unsealed copy protocols.
-4. Last but not least: Implementation of the NI-PoRep onboarding method could be much simpler if it only supports CC sectors.
+3. Implementation of the NI-PoRep onboarding method is simplified by only supporting CC sectors.
 Data sectors add significant code complexity in the miner actor to support two different ways of committing to data.

 ## Backwards Compatibility